 Now living in Israel, Freda Steinberg (wife of Ettie’s late brother Solomon) recalled in 2008, “In August 1947 Solly and I were in a kosher restaurant in Prague, where we met many survivors.
 One of them told us that they had escaped from Antwerp together with Ettie and family and made their difficult way to the south of France, where they slept in different houses most nights.

 There was a period of relative quiet at one time and so Ettie decided that she would stay where they were.
-Unfortunately she didn’t take the advice of their friends and that was the night when she, her husband and child were taken.
+Unfortunately, she didn’t take the advice of their friends and that was the night when she, her husband and child were taken.

-The family were taken to Drancy, a transit camp outside Paris.Freda Steinberg continues, “Solly went to Yad Vashem to see if the Gluck name appeared in any records and, sure enough,details were given of the date they were sent to Auschwitz, the number of the train, which carriage, and the time it left France –true German thoroughness.
+The family was taken to Drancy, a transit camp outside Paris.Freda Steinberg continues, “Solly went to Yad Vashem to see if the Gluck name appeared in any records and, sure enough,details were given of the date they were sent to Auschwitz, the number of the train, which carriage, and the time it left France –true German thoroughness.

 The Glucks were deported from Drancy on 2 September 1942 at 8.55am and arrived in Auschwitz on 4 September.
 One could assume that they were put to death immediately.